fyookball/ChainBet/MULTIPLAYER.md

 After the main funding transaction is confirmed, players will begin to reclaim their security depoits and reveal their secrets.
 Then the winner can claim the prize.
 They must do so before the escrow timelock expires or they will lose funds while compensating others.

 ## Collusion

-A collusion attack is still possible in this scheme.

 ## Authors